cockroachlabs/movr-flask/README.md

     $ pipenv install
     ~~~

-1. To connect to a SQL database (like CockroachDB) from a client, you need a [SQL connection string](https://en.wikipedia.org/wiki/Connection_string).
-Rather than hard-coding the connection string into the source code, the application reads it from an environment variable.
+1. Configure `.env` further if needed.

     Pipenv automatically sets any variables defined in a `.env` file as environment variables in a Pipenv virtual environment.

-    So, open `.env`, and edit the `DB_URI` environment variable so that it matches the connection string for the demo cluster that you started earlier (you should just need to change the `<port>`).
+    This lets the application read values from an environement variable, rather than us needing to hard-code values directly into the source code.

+    In [Database and Environment Setup](#database-and-environment-setup) section, you ran `./init.sh` which
+    set the `DB_URI` and `API_KEY` keys in your `.env` file:

+    - `DB_URI` is the [SQL connection string](https://en.wikipedia.org/wiki/Connection_string) needed for SQLAlchemy to connect to CockroachDB.
 Note that SQLAlchemy requires the connection string protocol to be specific to the CockroachDB dialect.

-    For example:

-    ~~~
-    DB_URI = 'cockroachdb://root@127.0.0.1:52382/movr'
-    ~~~
+    - `API_KEY` should be your Google Static Maps API Key.

-    You can also specify other variables in this file that you'd rather not hard-code in the application, like API keys and secret keys used by the application.
+    You can also specify other variables in this file that you'd rather not hard-code in the application, like other API keys and secret keys used by the application.
 For debugging purposes, you should leave these variables as they are.

 1. Activate the virtual environment: